A question all of us face at a certain point in our lives – where to store the keys when surfing?

-A question all of us are fortunate enough to live right by the sea, where we could hide the keys under the floor mat or a secret spot around the house, and take a stroll to the beach.
+Well, not all of us are fortunate enough to live right by the sea where we could hide the keys under the floor mat or a secret spot around the house, and take a stroll to the beach.

 Fair enough if you have a good quality pocket in your boardshorts, and you have a non-digital car/home key – you’re good to go.
-Well, not all our cars and homes are equipped with face-recognizing technologies yet, so take a look at the alternatives many surfers are facing as well!
+Well, not all our cars and homes are equipped with face-recognizing technologies yet, so take a look at the alternatives many surfers are facing as well.

 Most surfers are concerned about:

-- Lose their keys into the deep blue ocean
+- Lose their keys into the deep blue ocean.

 Where do you store your keys when surfing?

 - In a padlock that’s locked onto the car or any other solid material.

 - Leave the keys to your partner/coffee shop

 - Leave them inside a towel or a wetsuit bag ashore.

 Use the integrated pocket in the wetsuit or boardshorts, and if possible, add an extra string attached to the key for safety.